Feynallein/HellWard/README.md

 - Icon "[Horizontal Flip](https://game-icons.net/1x1/delapouite/horizontal-flip.html)" by Delapouite

 ### License
-Every file in this project that doesn't belong to 3rd party (and thus is listed above in the credit list) is under the license GPL-3.0-or-later.
+Every file in this project that doesn't belong to a 3rd party (and thus isn't listed in the list above) is under the GPL-3.0-or-later license.
 See [COPYING.txt] for license text.